aeternity/aeternity/docs/hyperchains.md

 ### Start the Node

-Again, this example assumes a Hyperchain validator node (initiator) is already running on localhost in a docker container in docker network named `hyperchain`.
-The node API ports are also exposed to the host, so some other than the default ports have to be used to prevent conflicts, ports will be remapped (to 33013) without changing the node configuration.
+This example assumes you have a Hyperchain validator node (initiator) already running on localhost in a Docker container within a network named hyperchain.
+Since the node's API ports are exposed to the host, we need to use alternative ports to prevent conflicts.
+In this example, we will remap port 3013 to 33013 while keeping the default port in the node configuration.

 ```shell
 docker run --rm -it -p 33013:3013 \